Storage Engine

 - Transaction IDs - Each version is associated with a transaction ID

-- Garbage Collection - Old versions are cleaned up when no longer needed
+- Automatic Cleanup - Old versions garbage collected when no longer needed

 For more details, see the MVCC Implementation and Transaction Isolation documentation.